-I don’t run that many races but am still trying to decide whether to attempt a marathon or an ultra…..
+I don’t run that many races but have completed a solo marathon, and am still trying to decide whether to attempt an ultra…..

 Running is good for my health and well-being and I love being able to share this and support others, which SRC enables me to do.
 It’s also great for my work:life balance and as I’m very good at chatting, SRC Social runs are ideal for me!

 Role: Treasurer.
 Qualified LiRF.

 I live in Heath, originally from Mountain Ash.
 I’ve been living in Cardiff since September 2016 with my husband, son and dog.
 I work as an accounts manager in our family business, when I’m not doing that I’m juggling being a Mum, running a house and of course running!

 I started running in 2016 originally to get fit; I didn’t expect to enjoy it so much.
 My first race was the Caerphilly 10k in May 2016 and I haven’t looked back.
 I try to get out 3 or 4 days a week.
 I love the social aspect of running and also the fact that you can just leave the house as soon as I’m changed.
 I also enjoy Pilates in addition to running to build my strength.